IHE/ITI.DSUBm/input/pagecontent/issues.md

     5. At the start of the second visit, when Dr.smith choose Mr. Jones on the Visit app the app will retrieve any notification produced and stashed in the Broker([ITI-113] Resource Subscription Search) using the `$events` operation.
     6. The Visit App will retrieve the Document described in the notification. ([ITI-68] Retrieve Document).

-* **[DSUBm_008](https://github.com/IHE/ITI.DSUBm/issues/16)**: The QA Report presents the following error:
-- "The link 'csv.zip' for "csv" cannot be resolved"

-This error still remain and may be connected to the IG publisher.
-These issues are in the process of being resolved

 ### Closed Issues